 As our lives get busier and we demand more from our bodies many people suffer occasional aches and pains.
 However, if you start experiencing these on a regular basis it is your body’s way of telling you that something is not right and this is where Osteopathy can help.
 It assists in alleviating symptoms by addressing the underlying cause and helps prevent them from developing into something more serious.

 Osteopaths work mainly with their hands using a wide variety of treatment techniques to aid the body’s self healing mechanisms, which in turn help decrease inflammation and pain as well as improve the range of movement and flexibility of an area.
-These may include soft tissue work (massage), manipulation or joint mobilisation (‘clicks’), joint articulation, the use of ultrasound as well as advice on remedial and preventative exercises and self-management.
+These may include soft tissue work (massage), manipulation or joint mobilisation (‘clicks’), joint articulation, muscle energy techniques (stretching), the use of ultrasound as well as advice on remedial and preventative exercises and self-management.
 A gentle technique called ‘Cranial’ Osteopathy may also be used.